A Guide to Tax Forms from Our Tax Experts

 Form 1040-SR: The Senior Citizen Tax Return

-Form 1040-SR is a version of the standard 1040 form made available for taxpayers over the age of 65.
-This form makes it easier for senior taxpayers to complete their returns.
+Form 1040-SR is a version of the standard 1040 form made available for taxpayers over 65.
+It makes it easier for senior taxpayers to complete their returns.

 Key Points: